azza-bazoo/captaincostings/README.md

 I&#8217;m [Hourann Bosci](http://hourann.com) ([@daBosq on Twitter](http://twitter.com/daBosq)).
 I am not affiliated with any party, but am disappointed at the less-than-clear media coverage of each party&#8217;s spending, so I rushed this out the night before.

 This site&#8217;s source code is right here!
-Hosting is by the fine folk at [OrionVM](http://www.orionvm.com.au) in Sydney.
 Graphics are generated [in D3.js](http://d3js.org/).
 The pirates [come <a href="http://www.shutterstock.com/pic-86860939/stock-vector-pure-series-hand-drawn-pirate-icon-set.html">from](http://www.shutterstock.com/pic-96796096/stock-vector-cartoon-pirate.html) [Shutterstock](http://www.shutterstock.com/pic-86860960/stock-vector-pure-series-hand-drawn-pirate-icon-set.html).

 All other text is released under the [Creative Commons Attribution-ShareAlike 3.0 Australia](http://creativecommons.org/licenses/by-sa/3.0/au/) licence.